twse/random-stuff/README.md

 1. Clone the **mozilla/community-data** repository with any Git client.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Save the file as .csv (csv stands for comma separated value).
-4. Add the contents to names.csv file: `echo file.csv >> ../names.csv` (replace **file.csv** with whatever name you want, e.g. czilla.csv is a list of contributors for the old Mozilla Czech community)
+4. Add the contents to names.csv file: `echo file.csv >> ../names.csv` (replace **file.csv** with whatever name you want, e.g. czilla.csv contains the names of all contributors for the old Mozilla Czech speaking community)
 5. Commit the new file with the added names: `git commit ../names.csv -m 'message'` (replace **message** with whatever message you want)

 Or if you are using web-flow: